 Seasonal Peak Hours occur when Real Time load is equal to or greater than 90% of the 50/50 Seasonal Peak load forecast during Summer (June – August).

+The calculation of precision for summer peak demand impacts at the ±10% relative precision at the 80% confidence interval is consistent with ISO-NE FCM standards.

 Residential Central AC Regional Evaluation, ADM Associates, Inc., November 2009.